 List of Worst Songs to Play at a Funeral

 Unless you’re specifically told otherwise in the funeral wishes, you should avoid playing any of these songs below at a funeral.
 When you learn how to plan a funeral, you recognize the importance of staying respectful and keeping things supportive.
 These songs generally won’t achieve this goal.
+Even if the person that passed is someone you didn't particularly like, it is still necessary to respect their passing with appropriate songs.

 1. "Another One Bites the Dust" by Queen